Websoft9test/ansible-jumpserver/docs/stack-accounts.md

 You use the **SSH** to connect your Server and run the command `cat /credentials/password.txt` to get the username and password of this deployment solution.

-These accounts are required for RabbitMQ image installation and configuration
+These accounts are required for JumpServer image installation and configuration

-## RabbitMQ
+## JumpServer

-* RabbitMQ administrator username: `admin`
+* JumpServer administrator username: `admin`
-* RabbitMQ administrator password: stored in the file of your server */credentials/password.txt*
+* JumpServer administrator password: stored in the file of your server */credentials/password.txt*
   > If there no password.txt exist, the administrator password is `admin`

 ## MySQL